[robotics-worldwide] [jobs] Research Fellow in AI for Autonomous Driving @ Oxford Brookes

 Autonomous Driving, to be appointed as soon as possible, for a duration of

-2 years.
-The Fellow will be appointed at Grade 8, with a starting salary of
+16 months.
+The Fellow will be appointed at Grade 8, with a starting salary

 The successful candidate will lead the School’s effort towards the